Intervening to Learn and Compose Causally Disentangled Representations: Preliminaries

+\paragraph{Measuring causal disentanglement} A standard approach to quantifying causal disentanglement is to evaluate the recovery of the latent causal graph; since our explicit goal is to avoid learning this graph, we propose a different metric that is more suitable to downstream applications.
+To measure causal disentanglement, we use OOD generation on novel interventions as a metric.
+We train models so that they never see examples of certain latent factors composed together (equivalently, multiple simultaneous interventions on distinct factors), so these examples are genuinely OOD.
+By withholding these examples during training and building a model that is capable of intervening on multiple factors, we can compare the quality of OOD samples generated from our model to the held-out OOD samples.
+In our experiments, we use the sliced Wasserstein (SW) metric~\eqref{eq:sw}; see Appendix~\ref{app:evaluation-metrics} for details.

+\paragraph{OOD reconstruction vs.~OOD generation} Previous work has evaluated the OOD capabilities of generative models by using OOD reconstruction as a metric \citep[e.g.][]{xu2022compositional,mo2024compositional,montero2022lost,schott2022visual}.
+There is a crucial difference between OOD reconstruction and OOD generation: By OOD generation, we mean the ability to conditionally generate and combine novel interventions on existing concepts.
+For example, suppose during training the model only sees small, red objects along with big, blue objects.
+At test time, we wish to generate OOD samples of big, red objects or small, blue objects that were never seen during training.

+The crucial difference is that while we can \emph{always} attempt to reconstruct \emph{any} sample (i.e., OOD or not) and evaluate its reconstruction error, it is not always possible to have the model \emph{generate} a new OOD sample.
+Unless the model learns specific latent factors corresponding to concepts such as size or colour, we cannot control (i.e., intervene) the size or colour of random samples from the model.

+Thus, OOD generation not only evaluates the ability of a model to compose learned concepts in new ways, but also the ability of a model to identify and capture underlying concepts of interest.
+Accordingly, we argue that OOD generation is more appropriate to evaluate causal disentanglement since it captures \emph{both} the model's ability to learn concepts as distinct latent factors \emph{as well as} compose them together in novel ways.

-Our set-up is the following: We are given a black-box VAE, consisting of an encoder and a decoder, on which we make no assumptions other than the encoder outputs a latent code corresponding to $\bx$.
-In the notation of \eqref{eq:lvm}, this corresponds to $\bz$, however, to distinguish the black-box embeddings from our model, we will denote the black-box embeddings hereafter by $\be$.
+\paragraph{Set-up and approach} Our set-up is the following: We have a black-box encoder and decoder, on which we make no assumptions other than the encoder outputs a latent code corresponding to $\bx$.
+In the notation of~\eqref{eq:lvm}, this corresponds to $\bz$, however, to distinguish the black-box embeddings from our model, we will denote the black-box embeddings hereafter by $\be$.
 Our plan is to work solely with the embeddings $\be$ and learn how to extract linear concept representations from $\be$ such that distinct concepts can be intervened upon and composed together to create novel, OOD samples.
-Crucially, we do not modify the black-box architecture in any way.